aXu-AP/godot-docs/classes/class_editorexportplatformios.rst

 Requires the graphics performance and features of the A12 Bionic and later chips (devices supporting all Vulkan renderer features).

-Enabling this option limits supported devices to: iPhone XS, iPhone XR, iPad Mini (5th gen.), iPad Air (3rd gen.), iPad (8th gen) and newer.
+Enabling this option limits supported devices to: iPhone XS, iPhone XR, iPad Mini (5th gen.), iPad Air (3rd gen.), iPad (8th gen), and newer.

 .. rst-class:: classref-item-separator